yunijeong5/MadeInVSCode/README.md

-Branch logs: Feature C is even more awesome than feature A or feature B.
+Branch logs: Feature D is even more awesome than feature A or feature B or feature D.

 [Branches]
 main
 feature A
 feature B
 feature C
+feature D